aosabook/500lines/functionalDB/chapter.md

       (= :db/add operation) (assoc attr :value (CS/union (:value attr) value)) (= :db/remove operation) (assoc attr :value (CS/difference (:value attr) value))))
 ````
 All that remains is to remove the old value from the indexes and add the new one to them, and then construct the new layer with all of our updated components.
-Luckily, we can leverage the code we wrote for adding and removing entities to do this!
+Luckily, we can leverage the code we wrote for adding and removing entities to do this.

 ### Transactions

-Each of the operations in our low-level API act on a single entity.
+Each of the operations in our low-level API acts on a single entity.
 However, nearly all databases have a mechanism for allowing users to perform multiple operations as a single _transaction_. <!--TODO/FIXME: Reference other chapters on transactional semantics here.--> This means:

 * The batch of operations is viewed as a single atomic operation, so all of the operations either succeed together or fail together.
 * The database is in a valid state before and after the transaction.
 * The batch update appears to be _isolated_; other queries should never see a database state in which only some of the operations have been applied.

-We can fulfill these requirements through an interface that consumes a database and a set of operations to be performed, and which produces a database whose state reflects the given changes.
+We can fulfill these requirements through an interface that consumes a database and a set of operations to be performed, and produces a database whose state reflects the given changes.
 All of the changes submitted in the batch should be applied through the addition of a _single_ layer.
 However, we have a problem: All of the functions we wrote in our low-level API add a new layer to the database.
 If we were to perform a batch with _n_ operations, we would thus see _n_ new layers added, when what we would really like is to have exactly one new layer.

-The key insight here is that the layer we want is the _top_ layer that would be produced by performing those updates in sequence.
+The key here is that the layer we want is the _top_ layer that would be produced by performing those updates in sequence.
 Therefore, the solution is to execute the user’s operations one after another, each creating a new layer.
 When the last layer is created, we take only that top layer and place it on the initial database (leaving all the intermediate layers to pine for the fjords).
 Only after we've done all this will we update the database's timestamp.

 All this is done in the `transact-on-db` function, which receives the initial value of the database and the batch of operations to perform, and returns its updated value.